 Now the difference between IP SAN and Fibre Channel SAN mainly lies in cost.
 Fibre Channel, which requires dedicated data switch and HBA (host bus adapter), is commonly recognized as an expensive solution for SAN.
 IP SAN, on the other hand, requires no extra network equipment to realize the transmission of storage data.
 This makes it a comparatively inexpensive SAN solution.

-As for performance, Fibre Channel SAN features with low latency and high throughput, for it is built from the ground up to handle storage traffic.
+As for performance, Fibre Channel SAN features with low latency and high throughput.
 IP SAN is slightly inferior than Fibre Channel in latency performance.
 But when IP storage is implemented properly, the difference can be lowered to a few milliseconds of additional latency.

 In addition, Fibre Channel SAN maintenance and management need specialized skills.
 This requires experienced administrators.
 When implementing IP storage SAN, most of the skills needed usually overlap with that of general network operation.
-Thus IP SAN is much easier to be deployed.
+Thus IP SAN is much easier for deployment.